Vincit/objection.js/doc/1.x/migration.md

 ## context() now acts like mergeContext()

-The `context` method of `QueryBuilder` now merges the given object with the current object instead of replacing it.
+The `context` method of `QueryBuilder` now merges the given object with the current context object instead of replacing it.
 You can use `clearContext` to clear the context if you need the old behaviour.

+## Model.raw and Model.fn now return objection raw and fn

+Previously `Model.raw` returned a knex raw builder and `Model.fn` returned a knex `FunctionHelper` instance.
+In 2.0 objection's [raw](/api/objection/#raw) and [fn](/api/objection/#fn) helpers are returned.
+To get a knex `raw` builder, you need to use `knex.raw` directly.

 ## Rewritten typings